-In order to enhance the mechanical properties of the material the transition from columnar to equiaxed grains should be promoted and the grain size reduced.
+Introduction.
+In order to enhance the mechanical properties of solidified metallic material, the transition from columnar to equiaxed grains should be promoted and the grain size reduced.
 For this purpose, the use of inoculants such as TiB_2 microparticles as grain refiners is very efficient [1-3].
-The introduction and distribution of the particles inside the material represents always a challenge especially when the particle size is decreased.
+The introduction and distribution of the micro size particles inside the material represents always a challenge, especially when the particle size is decreased.
 Different methods have been developed such as mechanical stirring, pulse magnetic fields or ultrasound.
-The advantage of using magnetic field is the completely contactless influence on the liquid metal.
-In the case of a traveling magnetic field (TMF) the flow direction and its intensity can be easily controlled to produce required distribution of the inoculant particles within the matrix material.
-The TMF can be used to increase the number of nucleation points which will enhance the reduction of grain size in the alloy [4,5] and to homogenize the temperature of the melt.
-The electromagnetic mixing helps to produce equiaxed dendrites and prevent the growth of cellular dendrites [6,7].
-Melting light metal alloys (Al, Mg, etc) in the presence of electromagnetic (EM) field can help to diffuse inclusions of various sizes in the liquid volume or oppositely concentrate these on the surface of the solidified melt.
-Barnard et al. [8] demonstrated experimentally that melting in a high frequency AC field indeed brings particles to selected locations on the surface of consequently solidified metallic sample.
-Bubbles and inclusions are observed to move selectively in the presence of EM field during the steel casting [9].
-Materials of special properties, like an increased concentration of additive particles near the surface, are produced in the presence of the imposed electromagnetic field [10].
-Numerically the particle paths can be predicted [11,12] accounting for the added electromagnetic force effects.
-The electromagnetic force acts directly only on electrically conducting inclusions, however the electromagnetic force in the surrounding fluid creates a gradient of pressure giving additional integral force even on the non-conducting inclusions of various sizes and composition.
-The gravity induced buoyancy acts vertically, but the EM 'buoyancy' acts in the direction opposite to the EM force.
+The advantage of using magnetic fields is the completely contactless influence on the liquid metal.
+In the case of a travelling magnetic field (TMF), the flow direction and its intensity can be easily controlled to produce required distribution of the inoculant particles within the matrix material.
+The TMF can be used to increase the number of nucleation points which will enhance the reduction of the grain size in the alloy [3, 4] and to homogenize the temperature of the melt.
+The electromagnetic mixing helps to produce equiaxed dendrites and prevent the growth of cellular dendrites [5, 6].

+Melting light metal alloys (Al, Mg, etc.) in the presence of electromagnetic (EM) field can help to diffuse inclusions of various sizes in the liquid volume or, oppositely, to concentrate these on the surface of the solidified melt.
+Barnard et al. [7] demonstrated experimentally that melting in a high frequency AC field indeed brings particles to selected locations on the surface of a consequently solidified metallic sample.
+Bubbles and inclusions were observed to move selectively in the presence of EM field during the steel casting [8].
+Materials of special properties, like an increased concentration of additive particles near the surface, are produced in the presence of the imposed electromagnetic field [9].

+Numerically the particle paths in the stirred liquid metal can be predicted accounting for the added electromagnetic force effects [10, 11].
+The electromagnetic force acts directly only on electrically conducting inclusions, however, the electromagnetic force in the surrounding fluid creates a gradient of pressure giving an additional integral force even on the non-conducting inclusions of various sizes and composition [12].
+The gravity induced buoyancy acts vertically, while the EM 'buoyancy' acts in the direction opposite to the EM force.
 In addition to this, the large scale electromagnetically driven flow circulation exerts a drag force, torque and shear, which contribute to the particulate transport.
 The paper presents results obtained using a TMF of low intensity during the melting of aluminum alloy 357 with TiB2 microparticles added with the purpose of grain refining.